• Skip to primary navigation

 1. In the bowl of an electric mixer, combine all ingredients until a dough forms.

-2. Press the shortbread dough evenly into an 8" x 8"pan lined with parchment paper, then sprinkle the top of the shortbread with decorating sugar mix.
-Press the sugar gently into the dough so that it will stick.
+2. Press the shortbread cookie dough evenly into an 8" x 8"pan lined with parchment paper.

-3. Use a sharp knife to score the dough into bars by pressing the knife partially into the dough.
-Then use the tines of a fork to prick dough within the scored lines.
+3. Bake for 20 minutes.
+Remove from the oven to quickly score the dough into bars, pressing a knife partially into the dough.
+Then dock the bars (make holes) with the tines of a fork or a chop stick.

 Storage

-Store in an airtight container at room temperature for 2-3 weeks.
+Store shortbread cookies in an airtight container at room temperature for up to 2 weeks.

 Tips and variations